lb0o/website/content/en/docs/operations/troubleshooting.md

 W0725 08:21:48.479396   87678 ovs.go:35] 100.64.0.4 network not ready after 39 ping to gateway 100.64.0.1
 ```

 To resolve this issue, you can clean up the OVN database.
 This involves running a DaemonSet that removes the OVN configuration files from each node.
-It is safe to perform this cleanup — the Kube-OVN DaemonSet will automatically recreate the necessary files from the Kubernetes A
+It is safe to perform this cleanup — the Kube-OVN DaemonSet will automatically recreate the necessary files from the Kubernetes API.

 Apply the following YAML to deploy the cleanup DaemonSet: